EOSIO/eosio.forum/README.md

 With a well publicized upcoming referendum, Block Producers could ask the token holders to cast a vote on a given proposition.

-They could create a Google Doc with contents, have it translated, and assign it a single URL.
+They could create a document (Google Doc?
+Markdown?), have it translated, and assign it a single URL.
 This file could state the different `vote_value`s available (ex: `"yes"` and `"no"`).
+It could state the conditions or algorithm of the tally, as well as a voting period in terms of block heights.
+An optional `proposition_hash` can be put if the URL points to some potentially changing contents, to make sure it doesn't move during the voting period.

-All users would need to do is:
+All that users would need to do is:

 ```
-cleos push action eosio.forum vote `{"voter": "myvoteracct", "proposition": "https://googdocs.example.com/path/to/proposition/123512345", "vote_value": "yes"}`
+cleos push action eosio.forum vote `{"voter": "myvoteracct", "proposition": "https://googdocs.example.com/path/to/proposition/123512345", "proposition_hash": "", "vote_value": "yes"}`
 ```

 or the equivalent on any wallet or web UI.